spronkets/MyPowerShellProfile/README.md

 # OpenPowerShellProfile
 This is my PowerShell Profile, open-sourced primarily for my own re-use and potentially be of some help to others.

+### Basic Commands
+There will be a few basic commands within the profile itself.
+These may belong in another module., but haven't been moved yet.

 `vs`
 Opens the first .sln file found with Visual Studio.